 Alaska primarily uses the Canadian Forest Fire Danger Rating System Fire Weather Index (CFFDRS-FWI) tool for determining fire danger.
 Though RAWS stations are maintained to the national NFDRS standards, and station data is kept current in the Weather Information Management System (WIMS) for use with NFDRS-RAWS in the Wildland Fire Decision Support System (WFDSS), this is not the tool of choice.
 The goal is to produce an accurate assessment of the wildland fire potential across all units to support planning and implementation of Alaska’s fire management program.

-CFFDRS-FWI indices will be calculated through the University of Utah’s MesoWest program for the Alaska Fire and Fuels (AKFF) website This will allow indices to be calculated at nearly double the number of stations across the state as non-RAWS sites are incorporated.
+CFFDRS-FWI indices will be calculated through the University of Utah’s MesoWest program for the Alaska Fire and Fuels (AKFF) website.
+This will allow indices to be calculated at nearly double the number of stations across the state as non-RAWS sites are incorporated.
 This webpage will run separately from NFDRS calculations made within WIMS.
-CFFDRS calculations will no longer be made on the AICC Webpage, but will solely be on the AKFF site.

-Roles and Responsibilities
+Weather Roles and Responsibilities

 Table 8: Alaska Weather Data Collection and Archiving Process identifies Points of Contact, roles, and responsibilities for weather data collection and archiving in Alaska.
 Points of Contact will work with affected agencies and individuals to ensure that weather data is properly collected and archived.